About Command Precedence

-When a session includes commands that have the same name, Windows PowerShell uses the following rules to decide which command to run by using the following rules.
+When a PowerShell session includes more than one command that has the same name, PowerShell determines which command to run by using the following rules.

 For example, the following command runs the FindDocs.ps1 script in the "C:\TechDocs" directory:

 including PowerShell scripts, unless the command is located in a path that is

 $env:path or unless you specify the

 To run a script that is in the current directory, specify the full path, or

 type a dot

 .\ to represent the current directory.

 For example, to run the FindDocs.ps1 file in the current directory, type: